-If you’re in the world of sound, you might be looking for a microphone.
-And if you’re starting, you likely don’t have a whole system set up in a recording studio.
-Nor are you looking to invest an arm and a leg into your equipment.
+If you’re in the sound world, you might be looking for a microphone.
+And if you’re starting, you likely don’t have a whole system set up in a recording studio, nor are you looking to over-invest in your equipment.

 For a beginner mic, the 2100x is relatively cheap, produces professional sound quality with other attractive features.
 Honestly, it’s a fantastic mic even for pros and audio connoisseurs.